zarate/zcode/as3/testf/README.txt

 3) Call Ant either:
 	a) From Eclipse: drag build.xml to the Ant tab and double click on it.
 	b) From the console: browse to TestF's root folder and simply type "ant" (no quotes)
-	c) By the fault only the SWF is recompiled, so if you want to compile AIR or Android files call Ant specifiying the target.
+	c) By default only the SWF is recompiled, so if you want to compile AIR or Android files call Ant specifiying the target.
 For example: ant compile-android.
 Values are compile-android, compile-air, compile-swf, compile-all